-Careers in property and construction are most commonly associated with city-based developments and investments, but if your interests lie in rural land and property then this may be the job for you.
+Careers in property and construction are commonly associated with city-based developments and investments, but if your interests lie in rural land and property then this may be the job for you.

 As a rural practice surveyor, you'll advise clients in your areas of specialist knowledge, which could be agriculture, auctioneering and valuation, environmental regulations and practices, forests, or property and management.

 Your duties might include managing rural estates (such as farms), identifying new uses for rural properties, valuing land, assisting clients who want to buy rural property and advising on how to enhance landscapes.